 A select group of students may apply SAT/ACT Optional, as the Admissions Committee recognizes that standardized test scores are not always indicative of a student's academic ability or potential.
-To apply SAT/ACT Optional, a student must be in the top 20% of the class or have a 3.5 GPA (4.0 scale) if the school does not report rank.
-Students applying SAT optional must submit two graded papers from high school and may be requested to schedule an on-campus interview.
+To apply SAT/ACT Optional, a student must be in the top 30% of the class or have a 3.2 GPA (4.0 scale) if the school does not report rank.
+Students applying SAT/ACT optional must submit two graded papers from high school and may be requested to schedule an on-campus interview.
+The SAT/ACT Optional application deadline is November 15.